eitang5/Relation_extraction/pipeline/README.md

 There are two options for running the pipeline without the use of the web application: passing the arguments to call_pipeline.py, and creating a config file which is passed to call_pipeline.py

-Arguements available:
+Arguments available:

-  Input the path to the file you want to use for inferences
+- `--test_file`   Input the path to the file you want to use for inferences

-    --test_file

-  Input the path to the pretrained model you are using for st1.
+- `--st1_mod`   Input the path to the pretrained model you are using for st1.
 Be sure to include the path in the pretrained models folder

-    --st1_mod

-  Input the path to the pretrained model you are using for st2.
+- `--st2_mod`   Input the path to the pretrained model you are using for st2.

-    --st2_mod

-  If there is a config file available input the path and that will be taken as a priority over the other inputs.
+- `--config_path`   If there is a config file available input the path and that will be taken as a priority over the other inputs.

-    --config_path

-  Type out your sentences in quote marks and be sure to seperate them with periods.
+- `--text_from_user`   Type out your sentences in quote marks and be sure to separate them with periods.
 This will be used instead of the test file

-    --text_from_user

-  Type in true if you do not want the pipeline to perform st1
+- `--skip_st1`   Type in true if you do not want the pipeline to perform st1

-    --skip_st1

-  Type in true if you do not want the pipeline to perform st2
+- `--skip_st2`   Type in true if you do not want the pipeline to perform st2

-    --skip_st2

 Any value that is not specified will be filled in by the default value that is described in config_default.cfg this means that the pipeline can be ran with a command as simple as:

-    python call_pipeline.py
+    python pypeline.simplified.py

 Arguements can be added at the end to change the configuration of the pipeline, like:

-    python call_pipeline.py --text_from_user "This is a test sentence."
+    python pypeline.simplified.py --text_from_user "This is a test sentence."

 Which would make the pipeline use the given sentence instead of the default csv file

 When using a config file do a command like:

-    python call_pipeline.py --config_file /path/to/file
+    python pypeline.simplified.py --config_file /path/to/file

 For the config file the format looks like: